andpic/coq_experiments/README.md

 ## Background

-Most of the content of this repository is an implementation of the exercises in the following report:
+Most of the content of this repository is an implementation of the exercises in the following reports and tutorials:

-*C. Paulin-Mohring*.
+*   *C. Paulin-Mohring*.
 Introduction to the Coq proof-assistant for practical software verification.
 Technical Report.
 2012.
 DOI: 10.1007/978-3-642-35746-6_3.
+*   *M. Nahas*.
+Coq Tutorial.
+2012.

 ## Copyright